SergiyGolov/cloudcomputing-2019-assignments/project1/README.md

 ```
 it's because the db isn't initialized yet, the flask server will automatically restart until the db is initialized (about 10-20 seconds), and then everything works as intended, the next time you will use `docker-compose up` the db will be already initialized and you won't get this error because I use a volume for the mysql container.

+A solution to avoid those errors of the un-initialized db would be to wait explicitly for the mysql container to be ready to accept connections before starting the flask server, either from the python code or with a command from the flask container at startup.

-I've implemented the bonuses (index in db on sku + http expiration headers)
+I've implemented the bonuses (index in db on sku and (type,status,gender,year) + http expiration headers)

 A `FLASK_APP=server.py` env var has been added to the scripts, needed for the `flask run` command